Creating Test JSON String For Testing in Fiddler

-I would like to test the following Web API controller method below but I’m not sure how to create a test JSON string for testing in Fiddler especially when complex types are involved.
+I would like to test the Web API controller method below but I’m not sure how to create a test JSON string for testing in Fiddler because the data type I need to pass to the controller method is a complex type.

 public HttpResponseMessage addEmployee([FromBody] JObject empData){